popey/popey.com-blog/content/post/2021/02/all-ahead-stop.md

 tags = ['software', 'linux', 'ubuntu']
 +++

 Well, things have escalated in Ubuntu-land since the posts I made on [Monday](/blog/2021/02/dont-use-proposed/) and [Tuesday](/blog/2021/02/going-backwards/)!
-The Ubuntu archive for Hisute (the in-development version which will become 21.04) has been temporarily [frozen](https://lists.ubuntu.com/archives/ubuntu-devel/2021-February/041385.html).
+The Ubuntu archive for Hirsute (the in-development version which will become 21.04) has been temporarily [frozen](https://lists.ubuntu.com/archives/ubuntu-devel/2021-February/041385.html).

 It seems there's a rather knarly [bug](https://bugs.launchpad.net/ubuntu/+source/fakeroot/+bug/1915250) in the tools used to build packages, which is causing them to be "mis-built" - i.e. broken.
 I (and others) [noticed](https://forum.snapcraft.io/t/snapd-from-hirsute-proposed-wont-allow-snaps-to-run/22733) this over the weekend, via a breakage in `snapd` - the daemon which mediates the installation and running of snaps.